 In Saigon on Monday, the Chief Delegate to the four-nation International Commission for Control and supervision of the Ceasefire, Mr.

-In Saigon on Monday, the Chief Delegate to the four-nation International Commission for Control and supervision of the Ceasefire, Mr. Michel Gauvan, who is also Canada's ambassador to Greece, held a news conference following the first meeting of the ICC, at which delegation from Canada, Poland, Hungary, and Indonesia had a 60-minute talk on sending observers into the field.
+Background: In Saigon on Monday, the Chief Delegate to the four-nation International Commission for Control and supervision of the Ceasefire, Mr. Michel Gauvan, who is also Canada's ambassador to Greece, held a news conference following the first meeting of the ICC, at which delegation from Canada, Poland, Hungary, and Indonesia had a 60-minute talk on sending observers into the field.

 Mr. Gauvin said the international observer force could not begin work until it was supplied with agreed demarcation lines, transport facilities, and guarantees of security.